leangjia/blender_docs/manual/getting_started/configuration/defaults.rst

    Themes can be customized more in the :doc:`Preferences </editors/preferences/themes>`.

 Load Previous Version Settings
-   Copies preferences and startup files from the previous version of Blender then loads them.
+   Copies preferences and startup files from the previous version of Blender and then loads them.

-   Settings need to be imported from previous versions because each version of Blender stores its configuration files in separate folders.
-Refer to the :doc:`/advanced/blender_directory_layout` page for the location of Blenders configuration files.
+   The settings need to be imported from previous versions because the configuration files of each Blender version are stored in separate folders.
+Refer to the :doc:`/advanced/blender_directory_layout` page for the location of these folders.

 There are two areas where Blender's defaults are stored: